• Skip to primary navigation

 1990

-Alternative House begins its Street Outreach Program to reach out to at-risk young people in Fairfax County, beginning its Community-Based Services program with just three counselors in the Culmore, Springfield, and Route 1 areas offering food, clothing, supplies, counseling, and support.
+Alternative House begins its Street Outreach Program to reach out to young people in crises in Fairfax County, beginning its Community-Based Services program with just three counselors in the Culmore, Springfield, and Route 1 areas offering food, clothing, supplies, counseling, and support.

 1994

-Kaleidoscope, a 90-day residential program for severely abused children ages five to 12, opens its doors.
+Kaleidoscope, a 90-day residential program for children ages five to 12 who experienced severe abuse, opens its doors.
 It was an effort to reach children who by their profile and experiences were more likely to come to the Emergency Shelter as they got older.

 1997

-The first Transitional Living Program for homeless young people 16 to 21 years old opens.
+The first Transitional Living Program for young people experiencing homelessness, 16 to 21 years old, opens.

 1998